akka/akka/akka-docs/src/main/paradox/cluster-usage.md

 ## Joining to Seed Nodes

 @@@ note
-  When starting clusters on cloud systems such as Kubernetes, AWS, Mesos or others which maintain DNS or other ways of discovering nodes, you may want to use the automatic joining process implemented by the open source [Akka Cluster Bootstrap](https://developer.lightbend.com/docs/akka-management/current/bootstrap.html) module.
+  When starting clusters on cloud systems such as Kubernetes, AWS, Google Cloud, Azure, Mesos or others which maintain DNS or other ways of discovering nodes, you may want to use the automatic joining process implemented by the open source [Akka Cluster Bootstrap](https://developer.lightbend.com/docs/akka-management/current/bootstrap.html) module.
 @@@